libp2p/docs/content/concepts/discovery-routing/mDNS.md

 In libp2p, mDNS is used for peer discovery, allowing peers to find and communicate with each other on the same local network without any prior configuration.
-This is achieved through multicast DNS (mDNS) records, which are sent to all nodes on the local network.

 <!-- ADD DIAGRAM -->